Lefthanded (band): History

 Lefthanded was formed in 1979 in Johor Bahru, Johor with the original name, The Lefthanded.
 There, a group of five young teenagers of about the same age, namely Dolly (singer), Man Kidal (lead guitar), Yus (rhythm guitar), Yan (bass) and Man Dayak (drums).
 The name The Lefthanded was chosen because the leader of the group and its lead guitarist, Man Kidal, writes and plays the guitar with his left hand.
 Before recording the album, The Lefthanded was already active in the entertainment scene and often served as a backing band for several artists, including Ramli Sarip, Sahara Yaakob and Rahim Maarof.
 The Lefthanded's journey was briefly interrupted when Man Kidal and Yan (bass) joined the group Search to perform at the Red Rooster club, replacing Hillary Ang and Nasir Daud who left Search temporarily.
 Man Kidal and Yan were later involved in the production of Search's first album, Cinta Buatan Malaysia in 1985 under the PolyGram label.

 In 1986, Man Kidal and Yan left Search to reactivate Lefthanded with its original member, Man Dayak.
 At the same time, Samad, who had taken on the guitar position in establishing the group Down Wheels after the absence of Man Kidal, also joined.
-Man Kidal and Yan in Down Wheels were retained to reactivate, making Lefthanded one of the earliest rock groups in Malaysia that featured two guitar heroes such as Dave Murray and Adrian Smith from the group Iron Maiden, a leading heavy metal group in the west.
+Man Kidal and Yan in Down Wheels were retained to reactivate, making Lefthanded one of the earliest rock groups in Malaysia to feature two guitar heroes, similar to Dave Murray and Adrian Smith from the group Iron Maiden, a leading heavy metal group in the west.

 Throughout their career, Lefthanded has changed vocalists several times, including Hamid, Rahim Maarof, Roy, Man Bai and Nash.
 With vocalist Roy, Lefthanded once participated in the Battle Of The Bands concert series organized by Ali Bakar through the Box Office company.
 Then when offered to record a song in the Battle Of The Bands compilation album, Nash was brought in as Lefthanded's permanent vocalist and from there, they began to sign a contract with an international recording company, WEA (now known as Warner Music).
 At the end of 1986, Lefthanded's debut album, Keadilan, began to land on the market with Ramli Sarip acting as the album producer.

-Starting with Lefthanded's second album titled Seruan in 1987, Lefthanded brought in former Lizard member Esa to strengthen Lefthanded's music with keyboard elements.
+Starting with Lefthanded's second album, titled Seruan, in 1987, Lefthanded brought in former Lizard member Esa to strengthen Lefthanded's music with keyboard elements.
 Maturity in terms of songwriting began to emerge through the album Evolusi in 1989.